Wedding of Prince Edward, Duke of Windsor and Wallis Simpson

 Four Generations: Left to right: The future King George V (David’s father), Queen Victoria (David’s great-grandmother), David (the future King Edward VIII), the future King Edward VII (David’s grandfather), circa 1900

 The future King Edward VIII was born on June 23, 1894, at White Lodge, Richmond Park on the outskirts of London.
-At the time of his birth his great-grandmother Queen Victoria sat upon the throne of the United Kingdom.
+At the time of his birth, his great-grandmother Queen Victoria sat upon the throne of the United Kingdom.
 His parents, the future King George V and Queen Mary were the Duke and Duchess of York, and his grandparents, the future King Edward VII and Queen Alexandra were Prince and Princess of Wales.
 The infant prince was the eldest son of his parents and was third in the line of succession behind his grandfather and father.
 He was christened with a long string of names: Edward Albert Christian George Andrew Patrick David but in the family, he was known as David.

 David and his brother, the future King George VI (called Bertie in the family), were raised by Frederick Finch, the nursery footman, and Henry Hansell, their tutor.
-Finch remained an important person in David’s life as he later became his valet and then his butler.
+Finch remained important in David’s life as he later became his valet and then his butler.
 David continued under Hansell’s instruction until 1907 when he enrolled at the Osborne Naval College.
 He did not enjoy his time there and after two years, he moved on to continue his studies at Royal Naval College, Dartmouth.

 Wallis’ Early Life